KunjDetroja/Marks_Analysis/README.md

 7. CRUD Operations:
 Admins can effortlessly perform Create, Read, Update, and Delete (CRUD) operations on student details.
 Add new students, update existing records, or remove outdated information – all with a few clicks.

-8. Customization:
-Tailor the platform to your institution's needs.
-The system is designed to be easily customizable, ensuring that it aligns seamlessly with your unique requirements.

 Elevate your institution's academic management with our Marks Analysis platform.
 Facilitate a data-driven approach to student performance evaluation and empower administrators to make informed decisions for continuous improvement.
 Start your journey towards academic excellence today!